Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 - The specific source and description of the data can be found in the paper -- Section 4.1 (**Simulations**) and Section 4.2 (**Real data analysis**).

 - By default, the script loads the pre-trained checkpoint located at `results/checkpoints/<dataset_name>/checkpoint.tar` for inference.

-If you want to retrain from scratch, add --train, for example:
+If you want to retrain the model from scratch, add --train, for example:
 ```bash
 python main.py -p Pacific --train
 ```